NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 atcodes(3).name = 3; catcodes(3).text = 'erp.stim.bin==6'; % incongruent & corr
 ```

-2)	Line 30 denotes the electrode locations for the data files, and Line 31 denotes which electrode will be plotted in the default PTB plots that will be automatically generated when the scripts are run (see below).
+2)	Line 30 denotes the electrode locations for the data, and Line 31 denotes which electrode will be plotted in the default PTB plots that will be automatically generated when the scripts are run (see below).
 Thus, the user can edit Lines 30 and 31 based on their own data.

 ```
 SETvars.electrode_locations = '''erp_core_35_locs.ced''';